-The lance-shaped leaves with dark alternating dark green ovals with a deep purple underside.
+The wavy leaves are lance-shaped with dark decorative spots (alternating dark green ovals) on top and a deep rich purple underside.

-If you’re thinking of adding one of these potted tropical plants to your collection, here are a few care details to explore.
+Before adding this potted tropical plant to your collection, here are a few care details.

 Calathea Rattlesnake Plant Care Instructions